Competitive Academic Agreement Program (CAAP)

 Eligible Uses

-Eligible uses include primary research and development in the following focus areas:
+PHMSA's 2025 CAAP focuses on research and development (R&D) in the following focus areas:

 Funding Information

-PHMSA anticipates awarding up to $2 million in CAAP funding for FY 2024, with federal funding not to exceed $1 million per award.
-Applicants may submit more than one application, but each individual application must not exceed $1 million in federal funding requested.
+PHMSA plans to award up to $2 million in CAAP funding for FY 2025, with no more than $1 million in federal funding per award.
+Applicants may submit multiple applications, each capped at $1 million.

 Contact Information